equalsraf/kabal/README.md

 What does Kabal do differently?

 1. It only shows the LATEST notification and no more
-2. Notifications can be disabled or called back
+2. Notifications can be disabled!
 3. Critical notifications are alway shown regardless of (2) i.e. battery warnings and so on
 4. It stores a logfile of notifications during the